Abram P. Fardon: Career

 Fardon first came to Washington, D.C., in 1864.
 Afterward, he was appointed by President Lincoln to a position with the Internal Revenue Service.
 He resigned from the office in 1871.
 He served as paymaster of D.C.
 He served as secretary of the D.C. board of education and was later affiliated with D.C.'s board of health In 1865, he represented New Jersey as a marshal at the second inauguration of Abraham Lincoln.
 He also served as president of the Union Railroad Company.

 Fardon was a Republican.
-In 1869, he became a member of the city's common council, representing the first ward, under D.C.
+In 1869, he became a member of the Council of the District of Columbia, representing the first ward, under D.C.
 Governor Alexander Robey Shepherd.
 He championed city beautification projects.
 He inaugurated a street parking system that devoted more space to sidewalks and dedicated space for parking spots for carriages.
 In 1870, the law was first enacted on K Street and 14th Street, and it led to the improved grading of roads throughout D.C.
 He suggested the systematic planting of trees by the city's government.
 He also introduced the law that prohibited domestic animals roaming free in the city.

 Fardon was a charter member of the Humane Society in D.C. and was director for the Associated Charities for a number of years.
 He was president of the Columbia Real Estate Title Company and the Washington Loan and Trust Company.
 He was also director of the Columbia Fire Insurance Company and the Board of Trade.
 He was chairman of the board's committee on public schools and was a delegate and vice president of the National Board of Trade.
 He was an incorporator and vice president of West End National Bank.

 Fardon & Townsend tracts for future neighborhood of Woodridge, Washington, D.C.

 In 1867, Fardon began investing in real estate in Washington, D.C., by purchasing several lots in DuPont Circle.
 In 1871, he, along with nine others, purchased 40 acres north of the city that became part of Washington Heights.